 Crazy Rich Asians (C or M) (Aug.
 15) - My wife wouldn't let me take her to see it.
 We used to live in Singapore, so we know the milieu.
 I presume it was light, entertaining, good box office (especially abroad--this one's GG nomination could be a case of sample bias vs. the AMPAS) .

 Green Book (C or M- #redo, though there's great music) (Nov.
 16).
 Driving Miss Daisy with a twist--the chauffeur is white, the passenger black.
-Based on the true story of jazz pianist Don Shirley's visit to the segregated South in the '60's, and the 'goombah' bouncer who was his driver.
+Based on the true story of jazz pianist Don Shirley's visit to the segregated South in the '50's, and the 'goombah' bouncer who was his driver.
 Both Viggo Mortensen (lead actor, for the GG) and Mahershala Ali (supporting, as Shirley) will get serious consideration for awards.
 Loved the American Italian dialogue, Ali's keyboard-acting artistry.
 Hated the mindless bigotry and injustice.

 Mary Poppins Returns (C or M) - (Dec.
 25 )- Emily Blunt, Lin-Manuel Miranda, and others.
 Modern depression, and its cure.
 A true musical.